 Alice has prepared a Wiki on Mr. Skinner, a behaviorist.
-He was no doctor Seuss: ■→BURRHUS FREDERIC SKINNER.
+He was no Seuss: ■→BURRHUS FREDERIC SKINNER.

 He or she would keep on knocking, till they’d get you kicking with the trumpet only.
 This is what they call learning.